ShuchaoCui/Airline_ratings/README.md

 Comments are embedded within the code.

 Additionally, I encountered difficulties in pushing the dataset successfully as it exceeds the 100 MB limit.
+As filled in moodle, the dataset is from https://www.kaggle.com/datasets/joelljungstrom/128k-airline-reviews